 HarvestPlus is part of the CGIAR and is based at the International Food Policy Research Institute (IFPRI), a CGIAR research center.
-The HarvestPlus program is funded by the Bill & Melinda Gates Foundation, the Government of Canada, the Government of the Democratic Republic of the Congo, the Happel Foundation, John D. and Catherine T. MacArthur Foundation, the Netherlands Ministry of Foreign Affairs and the German Federal Ministry for Economic Cooperation and Development through a partnership with the Global Alliance for Improved Nutrition, The Rockefeller Foundation through a partnership with AGRA, UK Foreign, Commonwealth and Development Office, United States Agency for International Development/US Feed the Future Initiative, and the Waterloo Foundation.
+The HarvestPlus program is funded by Bill & Melinda Gates Foundation, Government of Canada, Government of the Democratic Republic of the Congo, Happel Foundation, John D. and Catherine T. MacArthur Foundation, Netherlands Ministry of Foreign Affairs and the German Federal Ministry for Economic Cooperation and Development through a partnership with the Global Alliance for Improved Nutrition, The Rockefeller Foundation through a partnership with AGRA, UK Foreign, Commonwealth and Development Office, United States Agency for International Development/US Feed the Future Initiative, and The Waterloo Foundation.

 AGRA is a farmer-centered, African-led, and partnerships-driven institution that is transforming Africa’s smallholder farming from a solitary struggle to survive to businesses that thrive.

 Project: The Agriculture Development Program’s Women in Agriculture Extension Program in Nigeria

 The Bill & Melinda Gates Foundation is a nonprofit fighting poverty, disease, and inequity around the world.
 They are a principal donor of HarvestPlus.